JeanBaptisteWATENBERG/junit5-kubernetes/README.md

 }
 ```

 By default `Junit5-kubernetes` will create a new pod for each of your tests.
-If you want ot reuse your pod accross your tests you can simply switch your `@KubernetesObject` to be `static`.
+If you want to reuse your pod accross your tests you can simply switch your `@KubernetesObject` to be `static`.

 ### GenericPodBuilder